Qatar–Bahrain Causeway: Overview

+Map of Qatar and Bahrain (island in top left).

 The link between the two countries would be approximately 40 km in length, and support both a road and a railway.
 The link was expected to consist of a number of bridges and be a natural extension of the King Fahd Causeway that connects Bahrain and Saudi Arabia, thus linking the entire region.
 These links include 18 km of artificial dikes and 22 km of viaducts and bridges.
 These bridges would be 40 m in height at places to allow maritime navigation.
 The eastern-end of the causeway in Qatar would be located at Ras Eshairij, 5 km South of the city of Zubarah.
 The opposite end of the causeway would link North of Askar in the Kingdom of Bahrain.

-Qatar and Bahrain (island in top left).
-UAE and Saudi Arabia (bottom).

 Plans for its construction were first made in September 2001, when the Danish consultancy COWI signed a DKK 60 million contract for the first phase of the project with the Ministry of Municipal Affairs and Agriculture in Qatar.
 Together with Sund & Bælt Partner Ltd., DHI Water & Environment and the architects of Dissing Weitling and COWI conducted pre-studies of the link.